Office of Residence Life

 If you have additional questions, please contact us by phone or e-mail (see contact information on left) or schedule a visit.

-Freshman, sophomore, and junior full-time students must reside on campus unless they qualify for commuter status.
-To qualify for commuter status, a student must live at home with parent(s) or legal guardian(s) and within 25 miles from the university or from his/her co-op, internship, or student teaching location.
+Students who qualify for commuter status are not required to live on campus.
+To qualify for commuter status, you must live at home with parent(s) or legal guardian(s) and within 25 miles from the university or from your co-op, internship, or student teaching location.

-Our housing policy is based on pedagogy that informs us of the numerous benefits to living on campus: better grades, higher graduation rates, and easy access to campus resources that enhances the student experience.
+Studies show there are numerous benefits to living on campus such as better grades, higher graduation rates, and easy access to campus resources that enhance the student experience.

 What is the deadline for my housing application?

 The housing application should be submitted by May 1.
 If you submit your application after this date, we may not be able to honor specific room or roommate requests.

 If I have someone I would like to room with, how do I indicate this preference?

 Please follow the directions online by typing the CampusCruiser email address for your intended roommate in the appropriate box.
 Please note that your intended roommate needs to do the same for you in order for us to honor this request.

 When will I know what my housing assignment is?